GHOSTS OF THE ANDES

 The photojournalist Federico Quintana focuses on editorial, wildlife, documentary and human interest work, and is also working on personal projects in the Bolivian Andes, documenting the lives of people from salt and tin miners to remote indigenous tribes.

-In this fascinating story for The Pictorial Mag, Federico tells us about his time getting to know the culture of the elusive and mysterious Chipaya people, who live high up on the Bolivian salt planes.
+In this fascinating story for The Pictorial Mag, Federico tells us about his time getting to know the culture of the elusive and mysterious Chipaya people, who live high up on the Bolivian salt plains.

 In the year 2000 I was working in Northern Argentina’s Salta and Jujuy provinces, covering a story on one of the highest railways in the world, “El Tren de las Nubes” a unique railroad system, covering the three frontiers of Chile, Bolivia and Argentina, which are all at an altitude between 4000 and 6000 metres on the Andean plateau.
 On the Argentinian frontier to Bolivia in the Jujuy region lies the first of the three greatest salt flats in the Andes, “Salinas Grandes”.